arin-ganguly/KaryaSearch/README.md

 Python, Flask, SQL, HTML, CSS, JSON, and JavaScript

 # Screenshots
-Folowing are four screenshots showing the design of system.
+Folowing are some screenshots showing the design of system.

 Landing Page
 --